1) Conclusion of the Contract:

 6.1.
 The package travel contract is concluded between the traveller and the tour operator if they are in agreement on the basic components of the contract (price, service and date) and the traveller accepts the offer of the tour operator.
 This gives rise to rights and obligations for both the tour operator and the traveller.

 6.2.
-Unless otherwise agreed, the traveller must transfer a deposit of XX% of the price of the tour to the account specified in the package travel contract (or to the account specified by the travel agent), within XX days of receipt of the package travel contract but at the earliest 11 months before the last scheduled day of the package tour.
+Unless otherwise agreed, the traveller must transfer a deposit of 20% of the price of the tour to the account specified in the package travel contract (or to the account specified by the travel agent), within 30 days of receipt of the package travel contract.
+The rest of the full payment has to be done till 30 days before arrival .
+Payments directly to third parties (for example hotels) have no debt-relieving effect, exempt Salzkammergut Touristik GmbH has ordered it.

 6.4.
 If the traveller does not meet their payment obligations according to 6.2. or 6.3., the tour operator reserves the right, after issuing a reminder and setting a deadline, to withdraw from the contract and to claim damages in accordance with the compensation rate.